Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ## Minimum requirements

 In order to install Docker, ensure the minimum requirements are met by your machine:
-- Have an x86-64 system with Ubuntu 22.04, 24.04, or the latest non-LTS version.
+- Be running an x86-64 system with Ubuntu 22.04, 24.04, or the latest non-LTS version.
 To recover such information, enter this command in the terminal:
 ```
 uname -a
 ```